 Therapy is not only about just painting on a canvas or making masks.
 It is a profound and fulfilling hobby that allows people to express their thoughts, feelings, and desire to feel better.
 Psychotherapists claim that having a hobby makes your life a hundred times enjoyable, especially if you are saddled with worries and stress.

-Who Benefits From Art Therapy?:
+Who Benefits From Art Therapy?

-Art Therapy has benefits for all ages.
+It has benefits for all ages.
 It is the idea of self-exploration that stimulates the individual's creativity.
 Even without the aid of therapy, self-expression is beneficial for the mind and soul.

 Art Therapy for Adults: As people age, every aspect of work or expression seems to be judged.
 Creativity in each individual seems to become oppressed.
 Once there is a loss of interest in creative outlets, people tend to look for other outlets to tend to their conditions and mental illnesses.
 The outlets that many turn to being incredibly unhealthy, for they are only suppressing their emotion more.
 When trying to figure out the source to these feelings, the option of talking about it can be more of an obstacle for the client than it is for others.
 The Art Therapy helps the adult circle back around to their creative outlets, bringing back the feeling of self-expression that seems to cure them during each session.
 The adult no longer feels judged, oppressed, stressed, or depressed in those moments of relief.